The entire book appears at this link with chapters added after appearing online:

 9-1 behind the pitching of Rick Sutcliffe, Tyger nevertheless

 feels a sense of uneasiness.
-He calms down with a couple of
+He hits on the last remaining

 “Man, I was in that damn mall when all hell was breaking